-Thus, network tokenisation gives merchants peace of mind by preventing declines due to card expiration, loss, or theft while improving the authorisation rates.
+Thus, network tokenisation gives merchants peace of mind by preventing declines due to card expiration, loss, or theft while improving payment sucess rates.

 Smooth checkout experience

-A frictionless shopping experience is a top priority for merchants who want to win customer loyalty.
-With network tokenisation, businesses no longer need to request CVV/CVC or other verifications that the customer may forget or enter incorrectly.
+A flawless customer experience is a top priority for merchants.
+With network tokenisation, businesses running on a recurring billing model no longer need to request CVV/CVC or other verifications that the customer may forget or enter incorrectly.
 Plus, the automatically updated network tokens eliminate the possibility of late or missed payments due to out-of-date card details.
-Thus, network tokenisation works mutually beneficial for merchants and their customers by ensuring fast, frictionless, and secure checkout.
+Thus, network tokenisation is mutually beneficial for merchants and their customers by ensuring fast, frictionless, and secure checkout.

 It is still early days for network tokenisation in e-commerce, but many merchants are already reaping the benefits.
 Unlike regular PCI tokenisation, network tokenisation can offer much more than just basic transaction security.
 Reduced financial losses, less payment declines, and improved sales — this is exactly what business owners strive for.